*This story was updated on June 6, 2021.*

-There may be some good news on the horizon for the unemployed.
+There may be some good news on the horizon for the unemployed, however.

 In addition, the Board approved a $1.6 million contract that hires a Virginia-based IT company to support the state’s unemployment system and update its technology between the old unemployment infrastructure and Beacon 2.0, which was launched last September and needs some tweaking.

-Maryland’s Labor Department has already spent $172 million to update the state’s antiquated claims system.
+Maryland’s Labor Department already spent $172 million to update the state’s antiquated claims system.